The Xindi: Plot

-Character development

-"Vulcan Neuro-Pressure" becomes a routine Enterprise activity beginning with this episode and provides the structure for the ongoing development of the "Trip'Pol" (Trip + T'Pol) relationship, further sexualizing both actor Blalock and her character T'Pol as she appears topless alone in the same room with Trip.
-As noted previously, Trip can't sleep because he is haunted by his sister's death.
-Quantum anomalies from The Expanse (which will be explored throughout Season 3 in general and in the next episode in particular) are disturbing T'Pol's ability to sleep as well.
-Vulcan Neuro-Pressure (VNP) can release mental stresses and allow sleep probability to increase.
-Because of these weaknesses, the two agree to "treat" each other.

 Production

 The episode followed up on the plot introduced in the final instalment of the second season in which a probe from an unknown alien species attacks Earth.
 A number of new sets and costumes were required, with preparations beginning for some departments up to three weeks before filming began.
 One change which was made was a new outfit for T'Pol, with costume tests taking place a week in advance of filming.
 The redesign was due to studio executives wanting the show to appeal more to the 18–49 male demographic.
 The production team looked to emulate the mid-series boost that the introduction of Seven of Nine provided on Star Trek: Voyager.
 Kate O'Hara of New York Magazine later chided in reference to the change, "Women of the future will certainly choose to wear tight, uncomfortable, skin-tight catsuits!"

 "The Xindi" was seen as a new pilot by executive producers Brannon Braga and Rick Berman, who also wrote the episode.
-Braga said "We were re-establishing an Enterprise that was going to be a little bit different this year, so we had to think of it in those terms."
+Braga said: "We were re-establishing an Enterprise that was going to be a little bit different this year, so we had to think of it in those terms."
 They felt the best way to do this was to immediately reveal the Xindi to the audience, and to give the MACOs something to do in order to introduce them.
 He called it a "big episode" as they sought to set up the rest of season.
 The shoot began on June 26, 2003, taking nine days instead of the usual seven to complete.
 One of the special effects used ground Styrofoam, which had been dyed blue and processed through a wood chipper, to represent the mineral Trellium-D. The Styrofoam particles stuck to the actors' shoes and costumes and ended up being spread throughout the Paramount lot where the series was filmed.
 It would turn up in unexpected places on set for the rest of the series, and was found in among the sets as they were being dismantled after the end of season four.